 - Return on capital employed is a profitability ratio used to show how efficiently a company is using its capital to generate profits.

-- Variations of the return on capital employed use NOPAT (net operating profit after tax) instead of EBIT (earnings between interest and taxes).
+- Variations of the return on capital employed use NOPAT (net operating profit after tax) instead of EBIT (earnings before interest and taxes).

-- A higher return on capital employed is always favorable as it indicates a more efficient use of capital employed.
+- A higher return on capital employed is favorable, as it indicates a more efficient use of capital employed.

-- The return on capital employed should be used in conjunction with other profitability ratios such as return on invested capital, return on asset, etc. when determining company profitability.
+- The return on capital employed should be used in conjunction with other profitability ratios such as return on equity, return on assets, etc., when evaluating a company.